JadenGeller/CS-179-Project/README.md

 ## Conclusion

 Genetic algorithms are an appealing candidate for parallelization.
 CUDA device lambdas in theory provide a nice abstraction that allows for implementation of custom algorithms without reimplementation of the kernel, but in practice are currently much too limited for a easily usable API.
 I implemented a basic genetic algorithm framework in CUDA and used to to build another abstract, a multi-objective optimization framework, on top.
 In building this, I discovered many limitations of CUDA device lambdas and documented them.
-I confirmed that the island model is a very fast way to perform genetic algorithms on the GPU, and I examined future directions of research that ought to be explored before a large-scale genetic algorithm framework can be implemented.
+I confirmed that the island model is a very fast way to perform genetic algorithms on the GPU (many orders of magnitude faster than the CPU), and I examined future directions of research that ought to be explored before a large-scale genetic algorithm framework can be implemented.

 ## References